Retatrutide vs Foundayo (Orforglipron): Injectable vs Oral GLP-1

 Initial publication

-Retatrutide showed 28.7% mean weight loss at 68 weeks in the TRIUMPH-4 Phase 3 trial — the highest of any obesity drug in late-stage development.
-It is a triple agonist (GLP-1, GIP, glucagon) delivered as a once-weekly injection.
-Orforglipron showed 12.4% mean weight loss at 72 weeks in ATTAIN-1 — a once-daily oral GLP-1 pill with no fasting required.
-Both are Eli Lilly Phase 3 drugs.
-Neither is approved.
-These are next-generation obesity therapies targeting different research profiles: maximum efficacy vs oral convenience.
-UAE-based researchers tracking retatrutide can review Retatrutide UAE availability and pricing.
+Retatrutide showed 28.3% mean weight loss at 80 weeks on 12 mg in the pivotal TRIUMPH-1 Phase 3 obesity trial (May 21, 2026), rising to 30.3% at 104 weeks in the BMI ≥35 extension — the highest of any obesity drug in late-stage development.
+TRIUMPH-4 separately reported 28.7% at 68 weeks.
+It is a triple agonist (GLP-1, GIP, glucagon) delivered as a once-weekly injection and remains investigational; Lilly has not filed an NDA as of May 28, 2026.
+Foundayo (orforglipron) showed 12.4% mean weight loss at 72 weeks in ATTAIN-1 at the FDA-approved 17.2 mg dose — a once-daily oral GLP-1 pill with no fasting required — and was FDA-approved on April 1, 2026 as the first oral non-peptide GLP-1 for chronic weight management.
+The ATTAIN-MAINTAIN trial (May 12, 2026) showed Foundayo plus lower-dose Zepbound maintained weight after switching from max-tolerated Wegovy (~0.9–5 kg regain by cohort).
+Both are Eli Lilly drugs targeting different research profiles: maximum efficacy vs oral convenience.
+For the retatrutide-only evidence path, use the retatrutide research hub; UAE-based researchers tracking supply can review Retatrutide UAE availability and pricing.

 - Retatrutide is a triple agonist (GLP-1 + GIP + glucagon); orforglipron is a single GLP-1 agonist only.